Johnny Benson Jr.: 2000–2003

 At the start of the 2000 Winston Cup season, Benson found himself without a sponsor when he signed on to join Tyler Jet Motorsports to run the No. 10 car.
 The team showed up at Daytona Speedweeks with a white unsponsored Pontiac Grand Prix.
 Lycos signed on to be the team's sponsor for the year on the morning of the Daytona 500.
 During the race, Benson and crew chief James Ince gambled on a late pitstop when they took only two right side tires and fuel, to come out with the lead with 43 laps to go.
-He held off the field until a multi-car crash brought out the caution in the final 10 laps.
+He held off the field until a multi-car crash brought out the caution in the final ten laps.
 On the restart with four laps to go, Benson was leading with Dale Jarrett and Jeff Burton right behind.
 Jarrett bumped Benson, sending him up the track going into turn 1, then passed him for the win while Benson slid back in twelfth.
-Benson finished 6th in the third race at the Las Vegas Motor Speedway, and was 11th in points.
+Benson finished sixth in the third race at the Las Vegas Motor Speedway, and was 11th in points.
 At the next race at Atlanta, Benson did not qualify in first-round qualifying, and he missed the race after the second round was canceled.
 Benson finished second three weeks later.

 Benson's car in the pits at Dover in 2001.

 At the Pepsi 400 in July, the Tyler Jet Motorsports car showed up at Daytona again with a white car.
 During the weekend before the race, the team removed the Lycos.com decals.
 Reports said that it was because Lycos never paid.
 Tyler Jet went sponsorless for the next four races before Aaron's came aboard right before the team shut down.
 During the sponsorless run the team was sold to MB2 Motorsports.
 In August, Valvoline announced they would not only sponsor the team but become part owner.
-Benson finished thirteenth in points.
+Benson finished 13th in points.